 Questions about the data?

-If a metric on your department's page looks incorrect, or you have questions about how a specific data source is used, email us and we'll take a look.
+If a metric on your department's page looks incorrect, or you have questions about how a specific data source is used, reach out and we'll take a look.